CricketManager/CricketManager/docs/TechStack.md

 - HyperUI - A tailwind CSS based opensource UI components.
 - Lucide - A set of simply beautiful open-source icons.
 - Turso - A sqlite based database provider on the edge.
+- Jest - A JavaScript testing framework.
+- React Testing Library - A simple and complete testing library for React.
+- Ts-Jest - A TypeScript preprocessor with source map support for Jest.
+- Pino - A Node.js logger.

 ## ShadcnUI